alexgarma/my-setup/README.md

 You can also run the script with the following options, by default all options are set to false:

-- `--oh-my-zsh=true` to install Oh-My-Zsh framework
+- `--oh-my-zsh=true` to install Zsh and Oh-My-Zsh framework
 - `--tmux=true` to install Tmux terminal multiplexer
 - `--fzf=true` to install FZF fuzzy finder
 - `--anaconda=true` to install Anaconda Python distribution